MicrosoftDocs/win32-pr.pt-br/desktop-src/Backup/registry-keys-for-backup-and-restore.md

 **Windows Server 2003 e Windows XP:** Você deve seguir a **chave do Registro KeysNotToRestore.**

-Para backups de volume no nível do bloco, Backup do Windows Server a chave do Registro **KeysNotToRestore** excluindo os arquivos apropriados no momento da restauração.
+Para backups de volume no nível do bloco, Windows Backup do Servidor do Adure a chave do Registro **KeysNotToRestore** excluindo os arquivos apropriados no momento da restauração.

 O Backup de Estado do Sistema reconhece a chave do Registro **KeysNotToRestore.**